cameronhirbodi/ch-design/_posts/portfolio/2016-02-01-blizzard_support.md

 Looking at the transformation to the newly redesigned website, several key goals were reached.
 Reports show an increased success rate for customer self-services and has resulted in less company contacts.
 This resulted in drastic company cost savings.

+###### Prototype

+Being able to showcase screen to screen flows and to convey desired microinteractions and animations is helpful for developers to understand implentation.

+Desktop Contact Flow: <a href="https://xd.adobe.com/view/a514d4c3-bae1-4130-72ca-1f4021e43501-d325/">Link</>
+Mobile Contact Flow: <a href="https://xd.adobe.com/spec/91c3a3d8-a0b6-4099-57c0-689adf1de105-e7f2/">Link</>

 ###### Next Steps

 There are more ongoing initiatives for the website today.
 This includes embedding the support model within in-game experiences, designing recommendation systems with machine learning algorithms, and updating component libraries on the design to code environment to assist developers.
 There is also a growing effort into making the site compliant with regards to accessibility and catering to those that require assistive devices.